 The February birthstone, amethyst, has many popular symbolic and folkloric associations, from love and spirituality to supernatural protection.
 Those with February birthdays are sure to be familiar with the purple hues of their birthstone, amethyst.
 The prized gem is actually a violet variety of quartz, and was once categorized as a precious stone, such as rubies and emeralds, for its rarity.
 Fortunately, more deposits have been discovered, making the gem more available at all price points.

 Worn by kings and the clergy throughout history, amethyst was once more valuable than a diamond.
 Their vibrant color has represented the privilege of royalty since the stone age.
 People do not generally think of the royal stone as a prominent gem in ancient Egypt due to the blue colors of lapis and turquoise prevalent in Egyptian artifacts.
-However, there are examples of the royal stone in Egypt dating as far back to 4000 BC.
-Ancient Egyptians wore amethyst to protect against guilty and fearful feelings, as well as a protection against witchcraft.
+However, there are examples of the royal stone in Egypt dating as far back to 4000 CE.
+Ancient Egyptians wore amethyst to protect against guilty and fearful feelings, as well as witchcraft.

 The gem Amethyst has long been synonymous with spirituality.
 It is considered one of the most powerful and protective stones, and has often been associated with clarity, deep contemplation, and a sense of control over life.
 Amethyst was often used in ancient China, and became a powerful tool in the art of Feng Shui.
 It was used by masters of the art to clear negative energy and drive away the hazards of life.